concourse/rfcs/139-pipeline-identity-tokens/proposal.md

 Implementation is split into different phases, that stack onto each other.
 We could implement the first few and expand the implementation step by step.

 ## Phase 1
-- When Concourse boots for the first time it creates a signature keypair and stores it into the DB
+- When Concourse boots for the first time it creates a signature keypair and stores it into the DB.
+For now we generate a 4096 bit RSA-Key so we can use the RS256 signing method for the tokens.
+This seems to be the signing method with most support and is used by others for similar purposes ( https://token.actions.githubusercontent.com/.well-known/jwks , https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/ ).
+Other key types like EC256 can be added later and would be choosable via the var-source.
 - Concourse exposes the public part of the key as a JWKS ([RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517)) under a publicly accessible path (for example: https://myconcourse.example.com/keys)
 - Concourse offers a minimal OIDC Discovery Endpoint ([RFC8418](https://datatracker.ietf.org/doc/html/rfc8414)) that basically just points to the JWKS-URL
-- There is a built-in var source that pipelines can use to get a signed JWT with the following contents:
+- There is a built-in var source (named idtoken) that pipelines can use to get a signed JWT with the following contents:
 ```
 {
     "iss": "https://myconcourse.example.com",